Buttermilk Pie Crust Recipe

 STEP 1 (BY HAND): Add the flour, salt, and sugar into a bowl and mix them together.
 Place the cubed butter into the mix and use a pastry cutter to blend the butter into the flour mixture until what you have looks like chunky crumbles.
 Stir in the buttermilk and continue blending until your dough comes together.
 You may need to use your hands.
 It may still be a little crumbly, but will come together later when you roll it out.

-STEP 2: Remove the dough and form it into two separate round discs wrapped in plastic wrap.
+STEP 2: Divide the dough into two round disks wrapped in plastic wrap.
 Refrigerate the dough for about 30 minutes before making your pie.

-STEP 3: When you are ready, remove the dough from the refrigerator and roll it out using a little flour if necessary so that the dough does not stick.
+STEP 3: Remove the dough from the refrigerator and roll it out using a little flour if necessary so that the dough does not stick.
 Place it into your pie pan and crimp the edges however you'd like if you're making a one-crust pie.
 Place the completed pie crust back into the refrigerator for 30 minutes before adding your filling.
 If you are making a double crust pie, you can add the filling and second crust now and then place it back into the refrigerator for 30 minutes before baking.

 You'll love this tangy alternative to a traditional homemade pie crust made with buttermilk and perfect for fruit pies!